-PBOs must annually submit the prescribed income tax return to enable SARS to assess whether the PBO is operating within the prescribed limits of the relevant approval granted and to determine whether the partial taxation principles have been applied to receipts and accruals derived from a trading activity or business undertaking which does not qualify for exemption.
+A PBO must submit income tax returns, even if its approval or exemption results in no tax liability.
+The income tax return enables the Commissioner to annually assess whether the PBO is operating within the prescribed limits of its approval and to determine whether the partial taxation principles have been applied to receipts and accruals derived from a business undertaking or trading activity not qualifying for exemption.